zoeShao/An-IOS-App/deliverables/README-02.md

 This is user personal profile page, user can see the resources they "like" and change the settings of app.

 ## Instructions
- * Clear instructions for how to use the application from the end-user's perspective
- * How do you access it?
-Are accounts pre-created or does a user register?
-Where do you start? etc.
- * Provide clear steps for using each feature described above
- * if we try to deploy our application in AppStroe, we need to have Apple developer membership, which will cost 119 CAD per year.
+ * If we try to deploy our application in AppStroe, we need to have Apple developer membership, which will cost 119 CAD per year.
 We cannot reach our partner for several weeks.
 At this situation, we cannot use AppStore to do universal deploy, we can only use Xcode to deploy in developer environment.
+ #Option1:
 * Step 1: Clone the project repo to a Mac computer.
 * Step 2: Download Xcode.
 * Step 3: Open terminal, type the following command to install the CocoaPods lib using by our app.